nest/nest-simulator/testsuite/README.md

 * The tests in `unittests` and `regressiontests` may be written in either Python or SLI.
 They are executed by the corresponding executable according to their filename extension.
-Tests that are written in Python are run after SLI tests.
+Tests written in Python are run after the SLI tests and can perform general checks, but no environment for PyNEST is set at this point.

+* PyNEST tests must not be put here.
+They should use the Python `unittest` framework and reside in the `pynest/nest/tests/` sub-directory.

 * Tests that need models which depend on the GSL need to be protected by a check like this, which should be above all actual code in the test script: